wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

 config parameter (a set of individual plots and one combined plot for all metrics and populations).
 To change default number of bins, use the `n_bins` config parameter.

-5. **Filter out samples which fail QC**
+### Filter out samples which fail QC

 The final step in sample QC is filtering the data to remove samples which are identified as failing in the previous script.

-<!At this stage samples failing on FREEMIX score and on identity checks are also removed.
-This samples should be in files in the annotations directory: `verify_bam_id_result_concat.selfSM` lists sample ID and FREEMIX score and `sanger_samples_excluded_after_gtcheck.txt` lists samples failing identity checks.
-If no samples fail identify checks the latter file could be empty.
+At this stage you can provide and additional list of samples to remove.
+It could be samples failing FreeMix score, F-start check, or any other.
+To use it, specify the file in the `samples_to_remove_file` section of the config.
+This is a plain text file without a header, containing one sample per line.

+If you don't want t remove any additional samples, put `none` in the config instead of sample file name.

+**Note:** automatic removing of samples failing FreeMix and more convenient combined sample statistics
-> These samples are saved in `samples_failing_qc.tsv.bgz` in the annotation directory.
+are in the implementation.

 ```shell
 python 2-sample_qc/5-filter_fail_sample_qc.py